-The Dataset tool was built to handle complicated queries that you'll need to work with a customer 360 table (self joins, relational joins, window functions, etc).
+The Dataset tool was built to handle complicated queries that you'll need to work with an activity stream table (self joins, relational joins, window functions, etc).
 The SQL it generates is easy to read, always accurate, and optimized for performance.

-Narrator provides a transformation layer to build your customer 360 (built and validated by your data team), as well as a dedicated tool for self-service analytics (for everyone in your organization)!
+Narrator provides a transformation layer to build your activity stream (built and validated by your data team), as well as a dedicated tool for self-service analytics (for everyone in your organization)!